C-Brown/C-Brown.github.io/_posts/2019-03-03-MSF-Analysis-3.md

 [emu 0x0x9046480 debug ] Flags: PF ZF
 [emu 0x0x9046480 debug ] 43                              inc ebx
 ```
 Each instruction includes a view of the current state during that instruction's execution.

 The first line for this instruction shows the address of the instruction pointer.

-The next 2 lines are the values in each of the registers for easier understanding of what is being done during the instruction.
-The 4th line shows any flags that are set.
+The next 2 lines are the values in each of the registers for an easier understanding of what is being done.

+The 4th line shows any flags that are currently set.
 In this instance, we can see that the Parity Flag and the Zero flag are both set.

 The last line is the instruction itself, so we can expect ebx to be 0x1 after inc ebx is executed.

 Let's start with the end of the output where our syscalls are all listed out.
 Since we would usually look into each syscall while stepping through to get a high level idea of what is happening.. this feature is perfect for us.